mighty-gerbils/gerbil/CONTRIBUTING.md

 Finally, `std/` contains references for the Gerbil Standard Library.
 This folder's substructure mirrors the module structure of the standard library closely.
-Most new modules, syntax, and functions should be documented here
+Most new modules, syntax, and functions should be documented here.

 ### Previewing Changes

-To preview changes, a JS runtime is necessary.
+To preview changes, a JavaScript runtime is necessary.
 [NodeJS](https://nodejs.org/) is a good place to start, but other options *may* work.

 Preview changes to `doc/` with the following commands, run from within `doc/`: